 So, now we have plenty of wallets to choose from, but how can we move funds to the chain?
 We can withdraw from our Binance account or use the Binance Bridge.

 Before we go further, however, it’s important that we clear up some conceptual background.

-Binance Smart Chain supports the BEP-20 token standard, while Binance Chain, the home of Binance DEX, supports the BEP-2 token standard.
+BNB Smart Chain supports the BEP-20 token standard, while BNB Beacon Chain, the home of Binance DEX, supports the BEP-2 token standard.
 If you’d like to trade on Binance DEX, you’ll need to use BEP-2 tokens, while if you’d like to use dApps on BSC, you’ll need BEP-20 tokens.

 Chances are if you’re reading this, you already have a Binance account.
 The easiest option may be to simply withdraw from your Binance account to a BSC wallet.

-Just make sure to select Binance Smart Chain (BEP-20) when withdrawing funds to your external wallet.
+Just make sure to select BNB Smart Chain (BEP-20) when withdrawing funds to your external wallet.

 So, now we’ve got a wallet, and we’ve transferred some funds to it.
 What can we do with our magic internet money?
 Let’s take a look at some of the most popular decentralized applications on BSC.

 And don’t forget that these are just a few of the biggest ones.
 New and exciting dApps are getting launched all the time.
 You can track them on DefiStation, DappRadar, or the Math dApp Store.

 PancakeSwap is the number one automated market maker (AMM) on BNB Smart Chain.
 Similar to Uniswap or SushiSwap, you can do token swaps for BEP-20 tokens on PancakeSwap.
 You can also earn passive income by providing liquidity to one (or more) of the liquidity pools.
 Just be aware of impermanent loss before depositing.